 I think so.
 Here is how to play video games outdoors and improve eyesight naturally.

 Lack of sunlight exposure is considered the number one reason in the scientific community for a much greater instance of nearsightedness among children and young adults today.
 This makes sense.
 We live in a mostly indoor culture.
 And, our ancestors and even people just a few decades ago were outside in the sun more.
 So, greater sunlight exposure is theorized to improve eyesight.

 I wrote another blog post about the benefits of video games, one of which is improved eyesight.
 But to get the most bang for your buck, you need to play first-person shooter multiplayer.
 This is because first-person shooters are essentially training you to very quickly locate enemy player characters, essentially moving spots on a screen.
-This is a challenge because of the grayish backgrounds of the levels and the dull colors of the enemy player characters’ clothes.
+This is a challenge the improves eyesight long-term because of the grayish backgrounds of the levels and the dull colors of the enemy player characters’ clothes.

 I’ve written this article with a few assumptions.
 You:

 I realize most of you reading this don’t fit this criteria to a T, and a lot of this will seem like I’m giving a lecture on the Bible to the Pope.
 But even so, just bear with me, and you’ll probably learn some new and unexpected ways of improving both your eyesight and your gaming experience.

 I’ll go over each option and compare them to each other.

 This option requires a solid, gaming computer.
 Now, a decent gaming computer is going to hit your wallet harder than a rhinoceros on cocaine, and this is the biggest drawback of PC gaming.
 But, here are two things to consider that might make it worthwhile:

 Honestly, the overall value a gaming computer provides balances out its slightly steeper price range compared with the console option.